Skip to content

 You might think that modern technology would solve this problem.
 We take more photos, shoot more videos, and send more messages than any generation in history.
 But paradoxically, the digital age may be making the problem worse in some ways.

-Digital platforms come and go.
+Digital platforms also come and go.
 Photos stored on a service that shuts down, videos in a format that becomes obsolete, messages on an app that disappears — our digital legacy is far more fragile than we realize.
 A physical journal in a drawer will likely be readable in a hundred years.
 A file stored on a cloud service that no longer exists will not.

 What You Can Do About It

+Focus on stories, not just facts.
 Genealogy research — names, dates, birth certificates — is valuable, but it's not the same as preserving stories.
 A family tree tells you that your great-grandmother was born in a small town and married at a certain age.
 A family story tells you that she once walked miles through a storm to deliver bread to a sick neighbor because "that's what people do."
+Both matter, but stories are what create emotional connection across generations.

+Record what you capture.
 Whether you use a notebook, a recording app, or a structured preservation tool, the critical step is getting stories out of one person's memory and into a form that can be shared and kept.
 Unrecorded stories die with their tellers.

 Breaking the Cycle